ProfessorStrenn/JavaCoreTemplate/readme.md

 1. **File | New | Project from Version Control...** (or **Get from VCS** at the Welcome window).
 2. Enter `https://github.com/ProfessorStrenn/JavaCoreTemplate` for the URL.
-3. Change the last Directory element from `JavaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
+3. In the _Directory_ textbox, change the last directory element from `JavaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
 Click Clone.
 4. When the cloning completes, right-click on the project name | Refactor | Rename.
 Set the module name to match the project name - e.g. `MMarciano_RockCountdown_F35`.